kylehughes/computer-techniques/computer-techniques/content/documents/home-network-coax-backhaul/index.md

 MoCA's responsibility in the network deployment is to act as an RJ45-to-coax bridge at the sites where I need to deploy access points.
 There are three adapters in play:

 1. The primary adapter sits between the incoming ISP coax drop and the cable modem on the third floor.
+It is also connected to the switch to connect to the LAN.
 This adapter's responsibility is to "inject" the coax backhaul in the house with the MoCA Internet connection, as provided by the cable modem.
 No access points are dependent on this adapter because the third-floor access is connected directly to the switch.
+It needs to sit between the ISP drop and the cable modem because the room has only one F connector, which is shared by the ISP connection and the MoCA LAN.
 1. A bridging adapter is deployed on the first floor, connected to the room's coaxial F connector, and provides Internet access to the first-floor access point.
 1. A bridging adapter is deployed on the second floor, connected to the room's coaxial F connector, and provides Internet access to the second-floor access point.

+I am currently using the [Actiontec Bonded MoCA 2.0 adapters](https://amzn.to/2MXV3ah) in all locations.

 ## Other Options